LaveryXu/cse15l-lab-reports/Lab Report 5 - Debugging Scenario and Reflection.md

   - The error message in the below screenshot indicates that bash doesn't recognize the command `bc`.
 However, during my preparation for Skill Demo 2, I saw that bash recognizes `bc` on the ieng6 servers but bash doesn't recognize `bc` on my computer.
 I think the reason my computer's bash doesn't recognize the command `bc` is because my computer's bash is not the latest version?
     ![Image](student-screenshot.png)
 - A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)
   - You're right that your computer's bash doesn't recognize the command `bc`.
-Some suc functionalities suc the command `bc` need to be manually installed on your computer before using them.
-Try using the syntax that bash can recognize.
+Some bash functionalities such as the command `bc` need to be manually installed on a computer before usage for bash to be able to recognize them (the bash functionalities that need to be manually installed).
+You can either research online on how to install stuff for bash to become able to recognize the command `bc` or use other computational syntax.
 3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
+  -
 At the end, all the information needed about the setup including:
 1. The file & directory structure needed
 2. The contents of each file before fixing the bug